rugbyprof/2143-ObjectOrientedProgramming/Assignments/04-Test-1/README.md

 #### Not Done

+I will provide a python cheatsheet for the exam.
+Syntax should not be an issue.
+[HERE](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/blob/master/Resources/python_cheatsheet.md) is the sheet.

+### Define:

+-Polymorphism
+-Encapsulation
+-Inheritance
+-Immutable vs Mutable

 ### Dictionaries
 - Count the number of occurrences of words in a string using a dictionary as your container.
 The code we discussed in class is [HERE](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/blob/master/ClassLectures/day3b.py).
 Assume there is a string called `words` that is space delimited and has NO punctuation.